G3-Criteria and Applications: A criterion for complete intersections

-The interest stems from Hartshorne's conjecture~\cite{hart-conj} saying that complete intersections are the only $2$-codimensional subvarieties of $\mbb P^n,\,n\ges6$; however, the same issue can be raised for arbitrary ambient varieties.
-Our approach is inspired from Faltings~\cite{falt-krit}, which corresponds to the case where $\XX$ is a projective space.
+\nit Can one deduce that $\YY$ is a complete intersection? \end{m-question} The interest stems from Hartshorne's conjecture~\cite{hart-conj}, that complete intersections are the only $2$-codimensional subvarieties of $\mbb P^n,\,n\ges6$.
+One may ask this for arbitrary ambient varieties.